streamingfast/substreams/docs/new/consume/sql/deployable-services/remote-service.md

 substreams alpha service deploy https://spkg.io/enoldev/substreams-ethereum-usdt-v0.1.0.spkg -e https://deploy.streamingfast.io
 ```

-* The `substreams alpha service deploy` command is used to deploy a package to the hosted service.
+* The `substreams alpha service deploy` command is used to deploy a package to the remote service.
 * In this example, you deploy the USDT Ethereum package (`https://spkg.io/enoldev/substreams-ethereum-usdt-v0.1.0.spkg`).
-* The `-e` flag specifies the location of the hosted service.
-In this example, you are using the StreamingFast Hosted Service (`https://deploy.streamingfast.io`).
+* The `-e` flag specifies the location of the remote service.
+In this example, you are using the StreamingFast Remote Service (`https://deploy.streamingfast.io`).

 The deployment of the package might take 1-2 minutes.